uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 1. Adding an external host Ansible control node:

 The premise here is that there is already an existing and configured Ansible infrastructure somewhere and we want to import it into Uyuni.
 This Ansible control node is not even a registered system in Uyuni.
-The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" entitlement means that host is being managed by an Ansible control node.
+The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" system type means that host is being managed by an Ansible control node.

 Here we're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.